pppppass/ptmpls/Readme.md

 3. PKU-style paper class `pkupaper.cls`,
 4. Slide class `pslide.cls`.

-To extract the package, simply use the command `lualatex ptmpls.dtx`.
-For detailed usages, please refer to the package documentation `ptmpls.pdf`, together with the preamble and postamble in each file.
+Use `lualatex ptmpls.dtx` to extract the package.
+For detailed usages, refer to the documentation `ptmpls.pdf`.